Pacific Wrecks

 RAAF: Damaged is PBY Catalina A24-7 and written off at Napa Napa.

-USMC: Japanese force of 900 soldiers from the 2d Battalion, 20th Japanese Infantry land at Quinauan Point, and Longoskawayan Point on the Bataan Peninsula.
+IJA: During the night, a Japanese landing foce of approximately 900 soldiers from 2d Battalion, 20th Japanese Infantry land at Quinauan Point and Longoskawayan Point on southern Bataan Peninsula.